 - Add lentils, salt and 8 cups of water, cover with lid and bring to boil.
 Turn down heat and simmer for 15 minutes.

 - Add potato cubes and continue cooking for 10 minutes.

-- Add zucchini, silverbeet, garlic, pepper and 4 cups of extra boiling water, and cook for a further 5 minutes until the greens just start
+- Add zucchini, silverbeet, garlic, pepper and 4 cups of extra boiling water, and cook for a further 5 minutes until the greens just start to soften.

 - Stir in coriander and lemon juice, and ladle hot into soup bowls.
 Serve with wholemeal Lebanese bread, if desired.